minhajputhiyara/story-creator-agent/README.md

 pnpm run dev
 ```

-## Using the Website Builder
+## Using the Story Creator

-1. Enter a description of the website you want to create in the text area
+1. Enter a description of the story you want to create in the text area
-2. Click "Generate Website" to have the AI create HTML and CSS code based on your description
+2. Click "Generate Story" to have the AI create stories.
-3. View the generated code in the HTML and CSS panels
+3. View the generated code story in the text area
-4. Click "Preview Website" to see a live preview of your generated website
-5. You can modify your description and generate a new website as many times as you like
+4. You can modify your description and generate a new story as many times as you like
+5. accept or reject the change .

-The website builder uses GPT-4o to generate clean, responsive, and modern website code based on your text descriptions.
+The story creator uses GPT-4o to generate clean, responsive, and modern story code based on your text descriptions.

 # LangGraph Studio

 Run LangGraph studio, then load the `./agent` folder into it.

 Make sure to create the `.env` mentioned above first!

-# Troubleshooting

-A few things to try if you are running into trouble:

-1. Make sure there is no other local application server running on the 8000 port.
-2. Under `/agent/translate_agent/demo.py`, change `0.0.0.0` to `127.0.0.1` or to `localhost`